-This page of the website explains how to use and create a table of contents macro.
-The VBA code that I use is in the generic macros file.
-In addition, a couple of functions that show who last saved the file and when the file was last saved are described.
+This page of the website explains how to use and create a table of contents macro and how to quickly create hyperlinks to different sheets.
+The VBA code that I use to create the table of contents macro is in the generic macros file.
+In addition, a couple of functions that show who last saved the file and when the file was last saved are described below.
 The VBA code for creating a table of contents is basic and all you really need to know is how to make a loop and use the CELLS function.

 When you run the ALT, CNTL, C function from the generic macros, an option to make a table of contents appears.
 You should first delete the exiting table of contents or sheets (you can press CNTL, A and then CNTL – ).
 If you want the last saved function and the person who last saved, copy the functions below into your file.